-On 24 June 1944, eight members of British Special Forces, the SAS, and 16 maquisards from the Maquis Bernard, lay an ambush for the enemy.
+On 24 June 1944, eight members of British Special Forces, the SAS, and 16 maquisards from Maquis Bernard's, lay an ambush for the enemy.
 Fighting began.
 The enemy suffered heavy losses, in men, arms and munitions.
 The following day, in reprisal, the Germans burnt down the farms at La Verrerie and the villages of Montsauche and Planchez after evacuating the population.

-A martyred village -
+A martyr village -

 The Maquis des Fiottes -

-Bois des Fiottes, Moux-en-Morvan
+Wood of Fiottes, Moux-en-Morvan

 In July 1943, the resistance fighter Joseph Pelletier took charge of four boys trying to avoid STO (Compulsory Work Service) and hid them in these woods.
 After relocating a few times in the surrounding woods, the maquis came across this set up on 14 February 1944.
 The following day, a team of collaborators managed to find the camp and killed five maquisards: Lucien Cortet, Jean Dechaume, René Goussot, René Viatre and Gabriel Lavault.
 Charles Camus, a wine merchant, was also shot down in the village.